dotnet/docs-maui/docs/fundamentals/windows.md

 }
 ```

-The `Window`-derived class can then be consumed by creating a `MyWindow` object in the `CreateWindow` override in your `App` class.
+The <xref:Microsoft.Maui.Controls.Window>-derived class can then be consumed by creating a `MyWindow` object in the `CreateWindow` override in your `App` class.

-Regardless of how your `Window` object is created, it will be the parent of the root page in your app.
+Regardless of how your <xref:Microsoft.Maui.Controls.Window> object is created, it will be the parent of the root page in your app.

 ## Multi-window support

 Multiple windows can be simultaneously opened on Android, iOS on iPad (iPadOS), Mac Catalyst, and Windows.
-This can be achieved by creating a `Window` object and opening it using the `OpenWindow` method on the `Application` object:
+This can be achieved by creating a <xref:Microsoft.Maui.Controls.Window> object and opening it using the `OpenWindow` method on the `Application` object:

 ```csharp
 Window secondWindow = new Window(new MyPage());
 Application.Current.OpenWindow(secondWindow);
 ```

-The `Application.Current.Windows` collection, of type `IReadOnlyList<Window>` maintains references to all `Window` objects that are registered with the `Application` object.
+The `Application.Current.Windows` collection, of type `IReadOnlyList<Window>` maintains references to all <xref:Microsoft.Maui.Controls.Window> objects that are registered with the `Application` object.

 Windows can be closed with the `Application.Current.CloseWindow` method: